unep-grid/SwissDataCube/hackathon/README.md

 tmux attach -t dcNotebook # to enter the session you just closed exit # to stop and close the session you are in (it will interrupt all its processes)
 ```
-This way you can use a single terminal and jump in tmux sessions to see Jupyter Notebook activity
+This way you can use a single terminal and jump in tmux sessions to see Jupyter Notebook activity.